lxylxy123456/uberxmhf/bug_088/README.md

   `xmhf_nested_arch_x86vmx_get_ept02()` is required to have cache hit.
 However, since EPT02 may be invalidated asynchronously, this assertion need to be removed.

-TODO
+	* Or an alternative implementation is to build an empty EPT02 when asynchronously flushing EPT02.

+The new implementation is in `xmhf64-nest 06a387f60..6041be5ad`.
+Basically this implementation covers what are discussed above.

+TODO: test KVM XMHF XMHF Debian and make sure it still works
-TODO: test when XMHF also uses large page
+TODO: test when XMHF also uses large page (below)
-TODO: when TLB shootdown, also flush EPT02

 ### Testing large pages in EPT01